Getting Treatment for Morphine Use

-When a person struggles with an addiction to opioid drugs, whether heroin, codeine, oxycodone, or morphine, it is important to get treatment to end dependence on and abuse of these drugs.
+When a person struggles with an addiction to opioid drugs, whether heroin, codeine, oxycodone, or morphine, it is important to get treatment to end dependence on and misuse of these drugs.
 Addiction can lead to overdose, and opioid drugs are some of the most addictive on the market.
-According to the Centers for Disease Control, between 1999 and 2014, over 165,000 people died due to an overdose of prescription painkillers.
-Per a report for the Substance Abuse and Mental Health Services Administration, 1.9 million people met the criteria for prescription opioid abuse addiction in 2014 alone.
-These statistics include morphine.

 The first step in treatment for morphine addiction is to end the person’s dependence on the drug.
 This means they will go through withdrawal.
-Fortunately, with either inpatient or outpatient treatment, there is help to ease withdrawal symptoms.
+Fortunately, with either inpatient or outpatient treatment, there are ways to ease withdrawal symptoms.

 Typically, opioid withdrawal symptoms include: